alexus37/AML-18/README.md

 ## Setting up the environment
 After installing the required software, you must setup the environment.
 This can be done by one of these two methods:

+**IMPORTANT**:
+add export PYTHONHASHSEED=42 to your .bashrc file to get always reproducable results

 ### Importing an environment
 This will create the new conda environment "aml" and install all the required software.
 #### Linux (CPU)